As defined by Merriam-Webster, calm is a period or condition of quiet and free from disturbance.

 Write It Down

 Journaling is a technique whereby you write down your anxious thoughts and feelings as they arise.
 Journaling allows for the release of anxious thoughts that can lead to enhanced levels of stress.
 This release of worrisome thoughts and feelings reduces feelings of anxiety and brings about relaxation and calm.
-A 2009 study of college students found that those who did expressive writing experienced less depression, stress, and anxiety after a period of 2 months as compared to a group of their peers who did not participate in the expressive writing.
+A 2009 study of college students found that those who did expressive writing experienced less depression, stress, and anxiety after a period of two months as compared to a group of their peers who did not participate in the expressive writing.

 Listen To Music